arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 	}
 	````

 	>**Note:** The inserted code uses the **DataCacheFactory** object to return an instance of the default cache object and then attempts to retrieve an item from this cache using a key with the value "_products_".
 If the cache contains an object with the requested key, it inserts a new entry to indicate that the list was retrieved from the cache and then returns it.
-The code treats temporary failures from the Windows Azure Caching service as a cache miss so that it can retrieve the item from its data source instead.
+The code treats temporary failures from the Microsoft Azure Caching service as a cache miss so that it can retrieve the item from its data source instead.

 1. Add the following highlighted code to the **GetProducts** method, immediately before the line that returns the **products** list at the end of the method.